Abirami0234/Recipe_rating_Intel/README.md

 # Recipe_rating_Intel
-The actual concept of this is to predict the rating of a recipe
+Overview
+This project aims to predict food ratings using machine learning models trained on various features extracted from recipes.
+By leveraging data such as ingredients, cooking methods, and user reviews, our models can provide accurate predictions of the ratings a recipe is likely to receive.